karsonk09/greek_mythology_webpage/source/aphrodite/index.rst

 ~~~~~~~~~~~~~~~~~~
 There are, according to myth, two different forms of Aphrodite.
 One of the two
 forms of Aphrodite was born form the foam of Uranus' genitals after Cronus had
 castrated him and cast them into the sea.
+Aphrodite's name can be interpreted as
+"foam-arisen", hence her origin story.
 The latter, also called Aphrodite's
 "celestial" form, is the older form of Aphrodite.
 Aphrodite has a younger form
 (separate from the celestial form), which was produced from the union of Zeus
 and Dione.
 This form of Aphrodite inspired love for all women.